periscopic/EaselFL/README.md

 ---- Events ----
 -Event handlers are not applied in Flash synchronously

--MouseOver, MouseOut, MouseClick (etc) are tested using shape of displayobject, not alpha of pixel as in EaselJS (partially transparent will behave differntly).
+-MouseOver, MouseOut, MouseClick (etc) are tested using the shape of a displayobject, not alpha of pixel as in EaselJS (partially or fully transparent areas may behave differently).

 -Flash will not capture mouse events on areas of its stage that are completely transparent.

+-Flash does not receive mouse events through overlayed html objects (although the stage.onMouseMove handler will fire, and stage.mouseX, and stage.mouseY are updated).

--Both children and parents are able to receive the same mouseevent (in EaselJS, mouseevents are currently captured by the outermost parent).
+-Both children and parents are able to receive the same mouseevent (in EaselJS, mouse events are currently captured by the outermost parent).

 ---- Rendering ----